 If you are planning to visit Yosemite National Park during the summer, on a holiday, or on a weekend, be prepared for lots and lots of people.

-However, trying to find a good parking spot during the summer months on a weekend, even with the reservation system in place, will be a huge pain in the booty!
+Trying to find a good parking spot during the summer months on a weekend will be a huge pain in the booty!

 I mentioned this briefly above, but let’s go over it again.